-Student parking stickers may be revoked for the following:

-- Course failure (reviewed quarterly); Receiving a "DC" (Denied Credit) or "DCA" (Denied Credit-Auditing) in any course; - Suspensions or serious disciplinary infractions; Chronic lateness to school; - 5.
+- Student parking stickers may be revoked for the following: - Course failure (reviewed quarterly).
+Receiving a "DC" (Denied Credit) or "DCA" (Denied Credit-Auditing) in any course. - 3.
+Suspensions or serious disciplinary infractions. - 4.
+Chronic lateness to school. - 5.
 Failure to adhere to parking regulations, unsafe operation of a motor vehicle or improper use of a parking sticker (i.e. switching to another vehicle without permission, copying or altering a sticker or transferring to another individual). - 6.
-Using your car to transport other students off school grounds when they do not have permission to be off school grounds will result in suspension from school and revocation - of parking permit. - Students may not park in the teacher lot on the East side of the building 8.
-Students may only exit the student lot through the Brookhaven Town driveway and not - via the bus runway or across the front of the building. - 9.
-Cars with student parking stickers may only be driven on to school grounds by the - person who registered that car and received that current Sachem East sticker.
+Using your car to transport other students off school grounds when they do not have permission to be off school grounds will result in suspension from school and revocation of parking permit. - 7.
+Students may not park in any other location other than the Student lot on the west side of the building. - 8.
+Cars with student parking stickers may only be driven on to school grounds by the person who registered that car and received that current Sachem North sticker.

 (NOTE: 1st Quarter permits, issued in September, are based upon the previous year's overall final averages, suspensions and cumulative points.
-Students who accumulate 10 or more points in the prior year will not be eligible for a parking sticker.)
+Students who accumulate 11 or more points in the prior year will not be eligible for a parking sticker.)